12 safety tips for learner drivers

 Read more:

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
-Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 Please read the relevant Product Disclosure Statement before you make ay decision regarding this product.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
-The Target Market Determination is also available.